Losant/losant-rest-python/docs/experienceView.md

-# Experience Template Actions
+# Experience View Actions

-Details on the various actions that can be performed on the Experience Template resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Experience View resource, including the expected parameters and the potential responses.

 ##### Contents